balazspeczeli/peczeli-dev/src/content/posts/science-of-stupid.md

 Anyways, my favorite quotes from the show:

-<blockquote>Try to break the laws of science and they will break you.</blockquote>
+> “Try to break the laws of science and they will break you.”

-<blockquote>Ignoring physics is a recipe for disaster.</blockquote>
+> “Ignoring physics is a recipe for disaster.”

-<blockquote>If you ignore the laws of nature, they will pay you back.</blockquote>
+> “If you ignore the laws of nature, they will pay you back.”

-<blockquote>Don't just rely on blind luck, trust in science.</blockquote>
+> “Don't just rely on blind luck, trust in science.”

-<blockquote>Mess with science and it will mess you up.</blockquote>
+> “Mess with science and it will mess you up.”

 It's a really-really great show, an absolute must for any nerd!